enlightenedscience/QCM-D_with_SARK-110/README.md

 https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html

-The repository also contains files for a 3D-printed flow cell gas inlet/outlet ports and slows for three BNC connector feedthroughs.
+The repository also contains files for a 3D-printed flow cell with gas inlet/outlet ports and slots for three BNC connector feedthroughs.
 The top and bottom pieces of the flow cell are "Environmental box CNMS top.stl" and "Environmental box CNMS bottom.stl".